About PastML

 MPPA (recommended)

 MAP and Joint methods choose one state per node and do not reflect the fact that with real data and large trees, billions of scenarios may have similar posterior probabilities.
 Based on the marginal posterior probabilities, MPPA (marginal posterior probabilities approximation) chooses for every node a subset of likely states that minimizes the prediction error measured by the Brier score.
 It therefore sometimes keeps multiple state predictions per node but only when they have similar and high probabilities.
-Note however that the states not kept by MPPA might still be significant despite being less probable -- to check marginal probabilities of each state on a node, hover the mouse over it in the iTOL visualisation or check the output marginal probabilities file (can be downloaded via the button below each compressed visualisation).
+Note however that the states not kept by MPPA might still be significant despite being less probable -- to check marginal probabilities of each state on a node consult the output marginal probabilities file (can be downloaded via the button below each compressed visualisation).

 Character evolution models